Why "Four Weddings & A Funeral" Is The Ultimate Drag Of Instagram Relationships

 Advertisement

 That’s why one of Four Weddings’ most revelatory moments so far arrives at the end of second episode, “Hounslow.”
-Over the instalment, Ainsley stares at Kash’s Instagram, marvelling at how nice they look on their trip to Thailand, one of the most social media-friendly destinations on Earth.
+Over the installment, Ainsley stares at Kash’s Instagram, marveling at how nice they look on their trip to Thailand, one of the most social media-friendly destinations on Earth.
 To her, this is proof they were happy.

 “